vancityspiller/vcmp-browser/README.md

 Considering that, you can use this browser if you do prefer a beautiful interface over about 100 MBs of RAM.
 Otherwise I'd recommend you to use [Xmair's browser](https://forum.vc-mp.org/?topic=8398), from which this project is heavly inspired.

-In other words, if you like the idea of <u>brand new Aston Martin with no mileage</u>, yeah.
+In other words, if you like the idea of **brand new Aston Martin with no mileage**, yeah.

 ---

 ## Download
 Head over to [releases](https://github.com/vancityspiller/vcmp-browser/releases).

+## TODO
+- [ ] Ability to hide certain servers.
+- [ ] Refactor CSS to make the app responsive and resizable.

 ---